ralvandar-race/sprint2vec_revision/README.md

-# 🏃‍♂️ Sprint2Vec: a deep characterization of sprints in iterative software development
+# Replication Package of the Paper: "Sprint2Vec: a deep characterization of sprints in iterative software development"

 This repository contains the code, data, models, and experimental results for the paper "Sprint2Vec: a deep characterization of sprints in iterative software development" submitted to IEEE Transactions on Software Engineering (TSE).